taxicat1/dsdetect/DOC.md

 `FF F6 40 FF FF CE 00 00`

 These are bit-flipped zero-padded bytes of the default MAC address that was used by No$GBA at the time.
 This was never updated across the versions of DS Protect, nor was its encoding or storage location ever changed.
-Once these bytes are found, the version can be identified using the data that preceedes them:
+Once these bytes are found, the version can be identified using the data that precedes them:

 ### Version identification via garbage data

-In versions 1.23 to 1.28, six words of garbage data immediately preceed the MAC address:
+In versions 1.23 to 1.28, six words of garbage data immediately precede the MAC address:

 ```
 e2ed720b  ;  6 words of garbage data